baturalpguven/DMD-Denoiser_with-BM3D/README.md

 # DMD-Denoiser_with-BM3D
-In this project with the help of the BM3D model Image reconstruction has been accomplished.
-To reconstruct the image, a DMD was simulated with Python, different conventional methods were used to reconstruct, and the output was compared with each other as images.
+In this research endeavor, the BM3D model has been harnessed as a powerful tool for the purpose of image reconstruction.
+The primary objective of this project was to reconstruct an image through the simulation of a Digital Micromirror Device (DMD) using Python.
+In order to achieve this goal, various conventional methods were employed for the image reconstruction process.
+The resultant reconstructed images obtained from each method were meticulously compared with one another to assess their performance and effectiveness.

 ## What is BM3D